rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

-Even though an ordered sequence of elements can be understood to define an index-based order over the elements in it, the use of an **ordered sequence** to define a setup of sets is not for the index-based order to apply to the sets themselves, but to define **index-based ids** for the sets in it.
+Even though an ordered sequence of elements can be understood to define an index-based order over the elements in it, the use of an **ordered sequence** to define a setup of sets is not for its index-order to apply to the sets themselves, but to define **index-based ids** for the sets in it.

 These ids can then be used to lookup the corresponding node in an ordered sequence of node definitions (i.e. an index-based mapping) that needs to be